-The U.S. Environmental Protection Agency is delaying the normally required shift to summertime gasoline blends after the coronavirus pandemic caused a plummet in demand, leaving, pipelines, refineries, and storage tanks full of winter-grade fuel.
+The U.S. Environmental Protection Agency (EPA) announced it is delaying the normally required shift to cleaner-burning summertime gasoline in the wake of the coronavirus pandemic having caused plummeting demand that has left pipelines, refineries, and storage tanks full of winter-grade fuel.

 The EPA requires refiners, distributors, and retailers to switch over to production and sale of low-volatility gasoline each year in advance of the summer driving season, to reduce the formation of smog.

 Waiver Could Expand

 EPA is delaying the required fuel switch by at least 20 days, in response to requests from refiners, gasoline distributors, and gasoline retailers worried about their ability to empty tanks and other equipment as economic lockdowns and shelter-in-place orders drastically reduced driving and flying.
 EPA expressed concern the failure to grant a waiver could cause fuel shortages in the summer because refiners and distributors would be required to stop selling winter gasoline on May 1.